 The latest information:

 We are still getting donations for the restoration effort albeit slowly, but every dollar counts, and we very much appreciate what has been donated so far.
 We have set up a seperate account for all donations.
 Monies in this account are waiting to be used for materials.
-We have already removed the old floor in the office area, and with some donated funds replaced all the floor joists, and some of the sills in that office area.
-A sizable number of concrete pads to set the building onto were also purchased, and await the building when it is finally moved.
+We use funds for repalcement floor joists, roof rafters, shingles and nails and screws.

 Remember we have a Go Fund Me page.
 Simply copy and paste https://www.gofundme.com/east-hebron-maine-train-building into your address field on your browser.

 We accept donations any way you can donate.
-Many have chosen to send money directly to the Hebron Historical Society, some have dropped them off at the local Hebron Storekeepers store next to our restoration site.
-The Hebron Town Office is another good oppurtunity.
+Many have chosen to send money directly to the Hebron Historical Society, some The Hebron Town Office is another good oppurtunity.